River707/stack-mr/README.md

 SUCCESS!
 ```

-We can also go to gitlab and check our MRs there:
+We can also go to GitLab and check our MRs there:

 ![StackedPRExample2](https://modular-assets.s3.amazonaws.com/images/stackpr/example_1.png)

 If we need to make changes to any of the MRs (e.g. to address the review
 feedback), we simply amend the desired changes to the appropriate git commits
 and run `export` again.
 If needed, we can rearrange commits or add new ones.

+`export` simply syncs the local changes with the corresponding MRs. This is why
+we use the same `stack-mr export` command when we create a new stack, rebase our
+changes on the latest main, update any MR in the stack, add new commits to the
+stack, or rearrange commits in the stack.

 When we are ready to merge our changes, we use `land` command.